CoolProp/CoolProp/Web/coolprop/wrappers/Python/index.rst

 * Solve `thermodynamics exercices`_

-* Make you own `more complex graphs`_ if you feel the graphing interface is lacking something
+* Make your own `more complex graphs`_ if you feel the graphing interface is lacking something

 * Make even more complex graphs using `3D stuff`_